 In the video below we show the screen printing process at the Solar Industrial Research Facility (SIRF) at UNSW Sydney.

 The silver front contact pattern is printed directly over the silicon nitride anti-reflection coating (ARC).
 Therefore, the silver pattern is required to penetrate through the ARC coating to make an electrical contact with the silicon.
 The electrical contact is made when the cell is co-fired in an inline firing furnace.
 The rear contact is also made during the co-firing process.
 The co-firing process involves a peak firing temperature in a range of 750 to 870 °C for 5 seconds or less.
 During the process, the paste etches the ARC coating and penetrates through the layer and forms an ohmic contact with the underlying silicon.
 However, it is important to optimize the firing temperature and time.
 When the firing process is done at either too high temperature or too long time, the front contact can penetrate deeper into the silicon and make a contact close to the junction.
 This will effectively increase the contact resistance (so higher RS) as the metal will make a contact with the more resistive region of the wafer.
 In addition to the binders and solvent required to enable screen-printing (as described for aluminium screen-printing), the silver paste contains silver particles, glass frits (particles) and additives such as lead or bismuth that reduce the melting temperature of the silver and help wet the surface for uniform contacting.
+A picture of a front screen for a 3 bus bar solar cell is shown in Figure 1.

 Most of the rear surface of the solar cell is screen-printed with aluminium paste to form the rear electrode.
 Additionally, the tabs are also printed with silver paste for the interconnection to other cells by soldering.
 Optimization of rear contact is not as critical as the front contact, but it is still important to optimise to improve the rear performance.
 A thick layer of aluminium paste (typically ~ 30 μm) is printed, with deliberated gaps and dried before the silver paste was also printed to form the silver busbar tabs.
 An undesirably thick layer of aluminium can lead to a wafer bowing during inline firing.
 The firing through inline furnace involves a rapid heating and cooling, which can build up the stress in the Si wafer due to the difference in the thermal expansion coefficient between Si and Al. The tolerance for the wafer bow is up to 1.5 mm otherwise it will affect the module fabrication process.
 Currently, most of the industrial solar cells have a full aluminium rear contact (the so-called aluminium back surface field (Al-BSF) solar cell.
 This technology still has a 70% market share, although it is expected to drop in the next ten years .
 During the firing process in the firing process and aluminium-silicon eutectic is formed at firing temperatures in excess of 570 oC.
 During the cooling phase the silicon recrystallises, and an aluminium-doped silicon layer is formed where the aluminium concentration is determined by the temperature at which the crystallisation takes place ruled by the aluminium-silicon phase diagram.
 This recrystallisation continues until the eutectic temperature is reached and the whole liquid crystallises.
 This process thus results in a p-type doped region at the rear of the solar cell which assists in the collection of holes.
 In addition, this reduces rear surface recombination as well.